-- The total mark for this paper is 60. - The marks for each question are shown in brackets []. - Spelling, punctuation and grammar and the use of specialist terminology (SPaG) will be assessed in questions marked with a pencil (). - Quality of extended response will be assessed in questions marked with an asterisk (). - This document consists of 4 pages.
+- The total mark for this paper is 60. - The marks for each question are shown in brackets [ ]. - Quality of extended response will be assessed in questions marked with an asterisk (\). - This document consists of 4 pages.

 ADVICE

 Read each question carefully before you start your answer.